vincc3/TestProject/Readme.txt

 How to Run:
 1. Use Visual Studio 2017 to open ProjectData.sln
+2. Rebuild all (because all files under "bin" are removed for reducing the size)
-2. Start Debugging (click F5) to start the program by IISExpress
+3. Start Debugging (click F5) to start the program by IISExpress
-3. There are 5 major pages: Projects list, Project detail to edit members, Add new Project, Contacts list, Add new Contact.
+4. There are 5 major pages: Projects list, Project detail to edit members, Add new Project, Contacts list, Add new Contact.

 Key features:
 1. ProjectData.sln is a project of Visual Studio 2017